corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/tokens-sdk/overview.md

 * This flow supports issuing many tokens to a single or multiple parties, of the same or different types of tokens.
 * Transaction observers can be specified.
 * Observers can also be specified.
-* This flow supports the issuance of fungible and non fungible tokens in the same transaction.
+* This flow supports the issuance of fungible and non-fungible tokens in the same transaction.
 * The notary is selected from a config file or picked at random if no notary preference is available.
 * This is not an initiating flow.
 There will also be an initiating version which is startable from the rpc.